spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-product-offer-shipment-feature.md

 {% info_block warningBox "Verification" %}

+- Log in to the Backoffice.
+- Navigate to the **Marketplace&nbsp;<span aria-label="and then">></span> Offers** in the navigation menu.
+- Select the specific product offer you want to view.
-Make sure that `Shipment Types` section is displayed on product offer view page.
+- Make sure that `Shipment Types` section is displayed on product offer view page.

 {% endinfo_block %}